Rxann/PCMonitor/README.md

 7. Boom!
 You should have successfully installed PCMonitor

-        Notes
+        Notes:
-1. You must keep command prompt open or the program will close
-2. If you have any questions or issues please make an issue on the repository
+ You must keep command prompt open or the program will close If you have any questions or issues please make an issue on the repository